jeremiah-c-leary/design-explorer/docs/source/interfaces.rst

 .. image:: img/adc_interfaces.png

-An FPGA which communicates with the ADC would have the following interfaces:
+An FPGA which communicates with the ADC could have the following interfaces:

 ================ ============
 Interface        Direction